Skip to main content

 Status: Supported for use via the One Wales Medicines process

-The risks and benefits of the off-label use of dabrafenib (Taflinar®) and trametinib (Mekinist®) for this indication should be clearly stated and discussed with the patient to allow informed consent.
+The risks and benefits of the off-label use of dabrafenib (Tafinlar®) and trametinib (Mekinist®) for this indication should be clearly stated and discussed with the patient to allow informed consent.

 Providers should consult the relevant guidelines on prescribing unlicensed medicines before any off-label medicines are prescribed.

-This advice will be reviewed after 12 months or earlier if new evidence becomes available.
+This advice will be reviewed again after 12 months or earlier if new evidence becomes available.

 Darllen yn Gymraeg / Read in English